mocsarcade/rogue-like-beat-em-up/README.md

     $ npm install
     $ node build server

-When reading through the code, I'd suggest you start my browsing through the models, since that is where all the juicy code is written.
+When reading through the code, I'd suggest you start by browsing through the models, since that is where all the juicy code is written.
 In particular, check out `source/scripts/model/Game.js`, which houses all the other models.
 The code is loaded and executed from `source/index.js`, but all it really does is connect the models to the render loop.

 You may also be interested in reading through this [brief tutorial from our wiki.](https://github.com/mocsarcade/enchiridion/wiki/Getting-Started)